IoTMAT 2020 4- Industrial IoT – Business Transformation in Large Industries, Business Models & Pricing Strategies

 Moderator Atul Govil: Chief Transformation Officer, Head (SAP and IT) for India Glycols Limited.
 Graduate engineer with a dual degree in Marketing & HR management.
 Have Strong, practical domain experience in IT, OT, Operational Excellence & Supply Chain in manufacturing setups.

-Many thanks to the panellists and the moderator without which this would have been possible and a special mention of the team behind the curtains which is a force to reckon.
+Many thanks to the panellists and the moderator without which this would have been possible and a special mention of the behind the curtains which is a force to reckon.
 Somshubhro (Som) Pal Choudhury Kumaran Venkatesh (Venki) Arvind Tiwary Joy Rajan Cheruvathoor Vinay Dora K Vijetha Shastry Tulika Dasgupta Harvinder Singh Narula Vishant Gandhi